Orthopaedic Hospitals

 Dr Yashwardhan Jaiswal

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions, rather than the larger incision needed for open surgery.
-This results in less pain for patients, less joint stiffness, and often shortens the time it takes to recover and return to favorite activities.
+This results in less pain for patients, less joint stiffness, and often shortens the recovery time, allowing patients to return to their favorite activities sooner.
+Dr. Yashwardhan Jaiswal specializes in using advanced robotic technology to enhance the precision and outcomes of hip arthroscopy.
+Get your hip arthroscopy done by Dr. Yashwardhan Jaiswal, recognized as the best robotic hip replacement surgeon in Gorakhpur.

 Anatomy